robertpeteuil/auto-host-config/README.md

 ---

-This automation process was created for configuring linux hosts, wether they're notebooks, servers or cloud hosts.
+This automation process was created for configuring linux hosts, whether they're notebooks, servers or cloud hosts.
 It currently runs on Debian/Ubuntu based hosts, but it can be adapted for use on Redhat/CEntOS by changing only a few files.

 It's implemented using Ansible, a free open-source provisioning and management tool.
 Ansible is very simple to install and remove.
 In fact you can even install it, run this playbook and then uninstall it.

 ### Requirements
-Since Ansible is an agent-less utility, the requirements are minimal:
+Since Ansible is an agentless utility, the requirements are minimal:
 - A computer to serve as the "control computer" that has Ansible installed.
 - Target host(s) with an SSH Server installed and running.
 - An account on each target-host with SSH access and sudo capabilities.